|Nutrition Facts (per serving)|

 If you haven’t already given dynamite a try, it is truly the ultimate, sinfully rich appetizer that you’ll want to splurge on at your next visit to the sushi bar or you can make it yourself at home for a fraction of the cost.

 This recipe is specifically for making individual dynamite canapés, which are perfect for cocktail parties or dinner parties.
-For a casual meal, this recipe can also be made in a larger 9-inch by 9-inch square baking dish.
+For a casual meal, this recipe can also be made in a larger 9 x 9-inch square baking dish.

 1 (14-ounce) bag frozen mixed seafood (e.g., calamari, mussels, baby squid, shrimp, imitation crab)